 Leave the House Every Day

-Take a walk around the neighborhood.
+Take a walk around the neighborhood for an easy effort at self-care.
 Bring your little one in a stroller (which burns more calories too) or on a tricycle.
 Plus, the vitamin D from the sun can help your mood and your immune system.

 How many times have you agreed to do something only to find yourself angry, tired or resentful when the time came to deliver?
 Train yourself to say, “Let me think about it” in response to new requests.
 Having some margin or wiggle room in life comes in handy when emergencies or even fun activities cross our paths.